Purpose of This Document

 - Check report recency - older reports may not reflect current activity

-- Allocation data provides carrier context, not caller identity
+- Use allocation data for carrier context only, not caller identity

 - For authoritative determinations, consult ACMA, the ACCC, law enforcement, or other appropriate regulatory authorities